Slavia Friulana: Language, culture and religion

-In the last decades some local politicians have been asking for a popular referendum concerning the self-ethnic definition of these people, but the project has never been possible to carry out because it has been boycotted by the most ideologized groups.
-The referendum itself has been recently demanded by the European Union and in the meanwhile the first scientific studies about local languages have finally been published for a transparent debate.

 Slavia Friulana is known for its rich folk traditions.
-Numerous folk and ethno music bands come from the region, and many of them are extremely popular throughout Slovenia and the Friuli Venezia Giulia.
+Numerous folk and ethno music bands come from the region, and many of them are popular throughout Slovenia and the Friuli-Venezia Giulia.
 The best-known of these bands are probably the Beneški fantje ("Venetian Lads"), which are considered to be oldest still existing Slovene band.
-Besides its archaic traditional music and dances, the Resia valley is also known for its folk tales, which were edited and translated into standard Slovene by the Slovene scholar Milko Matičetov and published by the largest publishing house in Slovenia, Mladinska knjiga, in 1976.
-They have been re-published in eight editions since, and have had a huge impact in popularizing the Friulian Slav folk culture in Slovenia.
+Besides its archaic traditional music and dances, the Resia valley is also known for its folk tales, mainly animal fables; these were edited and translated into standard Slovene by the scholar Milko Matičetov, and published as a children's picture book by Mladinska knjiga in 1976.
+The book saw eight editions and was adapted into a puppet show ("Beasties from Resia") by RTV Slovenija in 1976, with a huge impact in popularizing the Friulian Slav folk culture in Slovenia.

 Since the late 1980s, Slavia Friulana has also emerged as one of the major centres of high quality Slovene dialect poetry.
-The best-known poets from the region are Silvana Paletti, Francesco Bergnach and Marina Cernetig.
+The best-known poets from the region are Silvana Paletti, Francesco Bergnach, and Marina Cernetig.

 Since 1994, the artistic project Stazione di Topolò – Postaja Topolove or "Topolò Station" takes place every summer in the small village of Topolò (Topolovo, known as Topolove or Topoluove in the local dialect).
 The project, which is the most important cultural and artistic event in the region, is an attempt to bring together contemporary visual art with and the local folk traditions.